hacknlove/kissMyForm/README.md

 ### options

-* `afterChange(state)` function that is called each after the form state is updated.
+* `afterChange(state)` function that is called each after the form values is updated.
 * `afterChangeDebounce` If set, the afterChange function will be debounced this amount of miliseconds.
 * `beforeChange({ context, errors, name, value, values })` function that is called before the form state is updated. `values`and `errors` can be mutated to change the update.
 * `initialContext`: object with the initial context of the form.
 Context are values that your form use to know how to behave, but it is not intended to be submited.